Online Learning FAQ

 Located at my.torontomu.ca, Toronto Metropolitan University's MyServiceHub is a one-stop shop for everything you need to do online, such as viewing your academic, financial, and personal information.

-MyServiceHub is a self-service option that will save you time, allowing you to access your information and options any time, from anywhere.
+MyServiceHub is a self-service option that will save you time, allowing you to access your information and options at any time, from anywhere.

 You can use MyServiceHub to do the following: